Metabolism and Immune System: How They Affect Each Other

 Metabolic Control in Cancer Cells

-Cancer cells use diverse metabolic pathways to sustain their growth and proliferation, which can differ from normal cells.
-They undergo metabolic adaptation by utilizing various metabolic substrates and switching between oxidative and glycolytic metabolism, depending on the metabolic state.
+Cancer cells use various metabolic pathways to sustain growth and proliferation, differing from normal cells.
+They adapt metabolically by switching between oxidative and glycolytic metabolism based on their metabolic state.

-Fatty acid metabolism provides energy and lipids for cancer cells to meet the metabolic requirements for cell growth and proliferation.
-Cancer cells also require glutamine metabolism to maintain redox balance and support nucleotide synthesis.
+Fatty acid metabolism supplies energy and lipids for cancer cell growth.
+Cancer cells also rely on glutamine metabolism for redox balance and nucleotide synthesis.

-Metabolic reprogramming in cancer cells can affect diverse cellular processes, such as cell cycle progression, signal transduction, and cell death.
-The metabolic switch in cancer cells plays a crucial role in activating immune cells that control tumor growth and advancement.
+Metabolic reprogramming in cancer cells influences processes like cell cycle progression, signaling, and cell death.
+This metabolic switch is crucial for activating immune cells that control tumor growth.

 Check Out: How to enhance your immune system?